 University Verbiage

-You may be familiar with some of this lingo by now, but if you are still wondering, here are some common terms used at Thongsook and their definitions:
+You may be familiar with some of these terms by now, but if you are still wondering, here are some common ones used at Thongsook and their definitions:

 Diploma – a two-year program (60 credit hours).